-The joining fee is the fee (if any) determined by the Association under rule 12(3).
+- The joining fee is the fee (if any) determined by the Association under rule 12(3). - A requirement for a signature of a person may be met by electronic signature.
+See section 9 of the Electronic Transactions (Victoria) Act 2000.